justinband/justinband.github.io/README.md

 Why is my resume not showing up?
 - It can be a few things:
     - Ensure that the filename of your resume is `index.md` or `README.md`.
 GitHub Pages prioritizes displaying `index.md` (`index.html` works too) so if you want a README your resume should be `index.md`.
     - Ensure that the source for your GitHub Pages site is being built from the correct branch.
-This option can be found in the **GitHub Pages** section of your repository settings.
+This option can be found in the **GitHub Pages** section of your repository settings.Change the name of your resume to `index.md`.
+If preferred, `index.html` will also work.